Skip to main content

 "cmd:runonstart"(optional) The command will rerun when the app is started.
 Without it, you must manually run the command.
 Defaults to true.

-"cmd:clearonstart"(optional) When the cmd starts, the contents of the block are cleared out.
+"cmd:clearonstart"(optional) When the cmd runs, the contents of the block are cleared out.
 Defaults to false.

 "cmd:env"(optional) A key-value object represting environment variables to be run with the command.
 Currently only works locally.
 Defaults to an empty object.